Open Events and FAQs

 Q: How do girls travel to school?

-A: There is a joint coach service between LEH and Hampton School.
-Approximately 50% of girls use the coach service to travel to and from school, although this percentage is slightly higher in the Senior School and lower in the Junior School.
+A: There is a joint coach service between LEH and Hampton School and approximately 50% of pupils use this service to travel to and from school, although this percentage is slightly higher in the Senior School and lower in the Junior School.
 The school is also very well connected with local transport links.
-There are two bus routes that operate along the Hanworth Road, the R70 from the Richmond area and the 111 which runs from Kingston via Hanworth and Hounslow.
-In addition, the 285 operates along the Uxbridge Road and the R68 along Hampton Hill High Street.
+There are two bus routes that operate along Hanworth Road, the R70 from the Richmond area and the 111 which runs from Kingston via Hanworth and Hounslow.
+In addition, the 285 operates along Uxbridge Road and the R68 along Hampton Hill High Street.
 The nearest railway station is Hampton, which is connected to LEH by the 111 bus or is a 15-minute walk.
 Additionally, late coaches operate as an option for girls in Year 5 upwards.
 These run along five routes leaving school at 6pm, route details can be found on the website.
 The late coach services will continue to operate as long as there is sufficient demand to make them economically feasible.

 Q: Is there any before and after school care available?